 Early on, even before children can sit up or stand, they can start to work on their hand-eye coordination by rolling a ball.

 Rolling a ball back and forth with your child is a great way to work on pre-writing skills.
 Be sure to encourage your child to roll his or her hands and fingers back and forth.
 This will help him or her learn how to use their hand muscles and to strengthen their fingers.

 You can use playdoh to create a fun environment for your preschooler to work on pre-writing skills.

-When creating playdoh shapes, let your child use his hands to shape the playdoh.
+When creating Playdough shapes, let your child use his hands to shape the playdough, and you can explore making letters this way.
 Make sure to encourage your child to use both hands together as one.
 This can also help teach them about various shapes while remaining a fun activity.

 Pre-Writing Activity #5: Chalk Painting